Version 2020.00 of the Trimble Access software was released in May 2020. To download these release notes as a PDF file, click this link.

 The TDC600 can connect to all supported GNSS receivers and most conventional instruments using Bluetooth.
 To perform a robotic survey you will need to connect the TDC600 to a TDL2.4 radio.

-The Trimble Access software offers the same features as when running on a Windows device, except for the following:
+The Trimble Access software offers the same features when running on an Android device as when running on a Windows device, except for the following:

 - The controller cannot connect to the Trimble SX10 scanning total station or Spectra Geospatial total stations.